jomifred/AI/pddl/README.md

 * folder `block-world-3stacks`: in this version the table has only 3 stacks and the goal defines the stacks and their place.

 * folder `block-world-3stacks-typed`: types were added for the objects.

+You can use the [this web site](http://editor.planning.domains) to run the solver.

 ## Jugs